stephan-glamsch/MagSAF/README.md

 ```

 > [!NOTE]
-> This model can't distinguish between the thickness $d^i$ and saturation magnetization $M_s^i$ of one layer, since both parameters always come in pairs.
+> This model can't distinguish between the thickness $d^i$ and saturation magnetization $M_s^i$ of one layer, since both parameters always come as a pair.
 This is why, their product $d^i M_s^i$ is used for simulations/fits.
 Because those values are not very intuitive, a $d^i M_s^i$ calculator is implemented in the GUI.
 >
 > This is also why we plot $d M$ vs $H$ and why you have to add the total, magnetic thickness $d_{tot}$ before loading experimental $M(H)$ data.